 Reactivity series

-When metals react with other substances the metal atoms form positive ions by loosing electrons (from their outermost shells).
+When metals react with other substances, the metal atoms form positive ions by losing electrons (from their outermost shells).
 However, some metals tend to form ions more easily than others.
-This tendency of forming positive ions (by loosing electrons) is called reactivity.
+This tendency to form positive ions (by losing electrons) is called reactivity.

 Metals can be arranged in a list according to their reactivity, which is known as the reactivity series.
 This series helps us understand the relative reactivity of different metals and their likelihood to undergo reactions with other substances.